 How tomorrow’s technology is solving today’s meeting room challenges

-Let’s take a look at the challenges these exciting new technologies can help up overcome:
+Let’s take a look at the challenges these exciting new technologies can help up overcome.

-In other areas of your office, data is king.
-As we seek to address these utilization challenges, it’s about to take the meeting room crown as well.
+Room utilization can be a challenge for many offices – teams booking the wrong size room, or booking a recurring meeting in the largest conference room and leaving it empty.
 Machine learning helps us collect room utilization data over time, so that we can see which rooms are continually booked but not used (a “zombie room”), or are booked by groups of 2-3 people when they’re designed for 12-15.
-We can also use machine learning to track which rooms see the most technical challenges, and target the IT team’s efforts on those areas.
+We can also use machine learning to track which rooms see the most technical challenges and target the IT team’s efforts in those areas.

-Right now, sensors can detect when a room has been empty after five minutes – but as the technology advances, we’ll be able to detect vacant rooms the minute the last person leaves.
+Right now, sensors can detect when a room has been empty after five minutes – but as technology advances, we’ll be able to detect vacant rooms the minute the last person leaves.
 This allows businesses to better manage meeting room inventory, reduce energy consumption, and ensure everyone has access to collaborative space.

 An Alexa tied to a specific meeting room’s schedule can launch the room to the team’s specifications the minute it hears “Alexa, start my meeting.”
 Lighting is set to the correct standards, and any necessary programs appear on the monitor.
 As the technology evolves, the next step is for the Alexa device to search for and beam info directly to the screen.
-This comes in handy when you’re seeking an answer that’s better read than heard: imagine asking Alexa what lunch options are available in the office cafeteria, and having the complete menu instantly appear in front of you.
+This comes in handy when you’re seeking an answer that’s better read than heard: imagine asking Alexa what lunch options are available in the office cafeteria and having the complete menu instantly appear in front of you!

 The future of meeting rooms is here